herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 The Player who commands the unit must roll 2d6; rolling below the units Courage counts as a success and the unit maintains its courage.

-If the result is a failure, the unit has lost its courage and the unit suffers an extra 1d6 HP
+If the result is a failure, the unit has lost its courage and the unit suffers an extra 1d6 HP.

 ### Reinforcements
 Players are allowed to keep up to half their army in points cost as reinforcements.
 These units are not deployed during preparation and setup.